-A lot of parents seem to believe that tutors are college students looking for a side-gig.
-While that can happen, the truth is that the tutoring industry has many highly educated individuals.
+A lot of parents seem to believe that tutors are not as qualified as teachers.
+While that can be the case, the truth is that the tutoring industry has many highly educated individuals.
 Among them, you’ll find state-certified educators in every subject area.
 This benefits parents because they can find someone who can address the specific weaknesses of their child and work around their schedule on certain days.

 If you look at a large tutoring website, you’ll have the option to sort your search results according to the tutor’s specialty and level of education.
 You might even see some of your local school district’s teachers online!

 A major concern of parents is the cost of having a tutor.
 Fortunately, the costs associated with hiring a tutor aren’t nearly as high as most people believe.
 In fact, a 30-minute session for some tutors can be scheduled for as little as $25.
 Half an hour is almost the amount of instructional time that teachers get in the classroom each day.
 Imagine what your child could gain from an extra period of learning and review!